surajkewat72/Profocto/CONTRIBUTING.md

 ---

-Thank you for contributing to Profile Élegante!
+Thank you for contributing to Profocto!
 Your efforts help make this project better for everyone. 🎉